 SOC 101 Introduction to Sociology 3 hrs.

 SOC 111 Social Problems 3 hrs.

 SOC 224 Marriage and the Family 3 hrs.

-Sociology E lective 3 hrs.
+Sociology Elective

 A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 79.
 The minimum total number of credit hours required for the AA or AS degree is 64.